A Brief History

 Transformation of Bachad and the Batim

 In 1962 Thaxted Farm was sold, and the focus of Hachshara shifted from training farms in the UK, to programmes in Israel.
 The Bnei Akiva Scholarship Institute was set up in 1964 and 28 participants attended the first Hachshara in Israel.
 In 1966 Arieh Handler became the Chairman of Bachad, and this was closely followed in 1966 with the settling of Kibbutz Alumim.
-A Garin was quickly established to Alumim in 1968 with a number of Chaverim choosing to make it their new home.
+A Garin was quickly established to Alumim in 1968 with a number of Chaverim choosing to complete Bnei Akiva’s ideological goal and make Aliyah.
+Hundreds followed and made kibbtuzim across the country their new home.
 In 1967 Bnei Akiva moved their offices to the Willesden Bayit, 276 Willeseden Lane.
 This ran alongside 70 Cazenove Road, 17 Queen Mary Avenue in Glasgow, and 47 Singleton Road in Manchester (Number 72 was also purchased in January 1968).
 There was also a Bayit in Ilford for much of this period.
 Bnei Akiva continued to flourish throughout the 1970’s – chaverim met Queen Elizabeth in 1970, the first female Mazkira, Chana Bayer, was appointed in 1976, and the site on Hallswelle Road was purchased in 1978.
 In 1983 the Alexander Margulies Youth Centre was officially opened on Hallswelle Road, with the office staff moving in three years later in 1986.

 Big Buildings, Big Events, Big Impact